INVIDITechnologies/CAF_Receiver_Application/README.md

 ## Getting Started

+For more information on the project structure and customization, see [Project Structure](docs/project-structure.md).

 1. Clone/Download this library.
-To know more about project structure and cutomization, please see [Project Structure](docs/project-structure.md)
 2. Open the [index.html](index.html) file and update the values for `vmapParameters`. `vmapParameters` is an object that contains the parameters needed to make an ad request and to filter the ads based on those parameters.
 The `pulseHost` parameter is mandatory.
 See [VMAP Parameters](docs/vmap-parameters.md) for all the possible options you can set.
 3. Build the project:
     -   npm install